 Once we finished dinner, we went back for a few more pieces of candy from our shoebox stash, or we picked out a store-bought baked treat from the pantry.
-Mom knew we loved sugar cookies covered in sprinkles and Little Debbie’s heart-shaped cupcakes!
+Mom knew how much we loved festive sprinkle-covered sugar cookies and Little Debbie’s heart-shaped cupcakes!

 As I grew up, I started skipping those cute colorful desserts and gravitated more towards the extra chocolaty treats.
 Chocolate cookies, chocolate cupcakes, dark chocolate truffles… Basically whatever Mom brought home for herself.
 She certainly passed along her chocoholism to me!